 A divorce is a legal process to end a marriage.
-The division of property, maintenance (financial support for a spouse), custody/placement of children, child support and other related issues are covered by the Divorce Judgment.
+The division of property, child/spousal support, shared custodial time, and other related issues are covered by the Settlement Agreement/Divorce Judgment.

 How do these issues get decided?